bergignon/neutrons_jgb/results/gammas/README.md

 The "data.csv" files are stripped versions of the "edep.csv" files where the first value is the upper bound of the histogram bin (the bins are 5 keV) and the second value is the count

+The "run.mac" files are the macro files that were used to run the simulation.
+Note that the only thing that changes is the gamma energy

+The plots compare the energy deposit value (label: edep) and the edep value computed by using the number of photons (label: nPhotons)